20 Inspiring Brands With Killer Brand Strategy Examples

 2. Arby’s – Brand Personality, Messaging and Tagline

-Staying true to oneself when consumer preferences are changing is not easy.
+Staying through to oneself when consumer preferences are changing is not easy.

 But being the unusual seems to be paying off for Arby’s.
 Arby’s is an American fast-food restaurant chain that prides itself in offering customers beef despite the health and environmental campaigns against beef, and the presence of competitors like Beyond Meat and Hormel offering plant-based beef alternatives.